Will this spark a trend that marks a return back to the days of Twilight Zone, The Outer Limits, and One Step Beyond?

 Cranston, best known for his role as Walter White in the AMC series “Breaking Bad,” will executive producer “Electric Dreams” and star in one episode.
 Moore and Dinner will write the series.
 Moore previously helmed SyFy’s “Battlestar Galactica” reboot series, and Dinner executive produced FX’s “Justified” and Amazon’s “Sneaky Pete.”

 “Electric Dreams” will be produced by Amazon in conjunction with Sony Pictures Television.
-Sony Pictures teamed up with Amazon previously on “Sneaky Pete,” the Dinner and Cranston-executive produced series about a confidence man catching other criminals that was recently renewed for a second season.
-The relationship between the streaming giant and the television production company was recently frayed when the former cancelled “Good Girls Revolt,” a television series about women reporters in 1960’s newsrooms that was produced by Sony Pictures.
+Sony Pictures teamed up with Amazon previously on “Sneaky Pete,” the Dinner and Cranston-executive produced series about a confidence man catching other criminals that were recently renewed for a second season.
+The relationship between the streaming giant and the television production company was recently frayed when the former canceled “Good Girls Revolt,” a television series about women reporters in 1960’s newsrooms that was produced by Sony Pictures.

 “Electric Dreams” will be an anthology series, with each episode adapting a different short story by author Philip K. Dick.
 The episodes will be written by a combination of both American and British writers, including the likes of Matthew Graham, Tony Grisoni, David Farr, Jack Thorne and Travis Beacham.
 Grisoni is credited as the writer of the 1998 Hunter S. Thompson gonzo journalism movie adaptation “Fear and Loathing in Los Vegas.”
 Graham has written three episodes of the BBC’s “Doctor Who” television series.